ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 14. If a **Welcome** window appears, select the **X** to close it.

 15. In **Outlook on the web**, in Lynne Robbins’ **Inbox**, an email should be received from the Alerts notification system (**Office365Alerts@microsoft.com**) to let her know that Holly Dickson has made a Mailbox permission change.
-Open the email and review the contents, then close the message.
+Open the email and review the contents, then close the message. <br/>

+	**Note:** In can take up to 15 minutes or so for the email to be received in Lynne's Inbox.

 16. Leave your Client 1 and Client 2 VMs open for the remaining tasks in this lab.